 Yep.
-It's the school holidays already?
+It's almost the school holidays already?
 Didn't they just go back to school?
 I don't know about you but I'm only just getting into our morning routine and now it's over!

 Anyhow, sometimes it can be a bit crazy knowing what to do with the kids all day everyday but with a little planning, you can still have some structure in your unstructured time.

 Just break up your days into activity types and let the kids decide what they'd like to do within those categories.
 That way, they get to choose but you ensure they get a balance of activity types fro their growing minds and bodies.

 Here's our favourite indoor categories.

 Drawing, colouring, painting, gluing, building, designing, creating and making are all fundamental skills that will not only engage a child for hours on end, but will also develop their creativity, cognition, motor skills and sense of achievement.